Judges

 Bo Long

-As an active member of the Chinese community in the Greater Vancouver area, Bo Long is valued member of the judges panel for White Rock Youth Ambassadors.
+As an member of the Chinese community in the Greater Vancouver area, Bo Long is valued member of the judges panel for White Rock Youth Ambassadors.
 She wants to engage with new Canadians and work together to make a difference.

 Donna Beaudry

+Donna has been a cornerstone of theWRYA program for over 45 years.
 She was there when the program evolved from the ‘Miss White Rock Pageant ‘ to it current form, the WRYA program.
-A decision that modernized the program to be more inclusive and to emphasize
+A decision that modernized the program to be more inclusive and to emphasize community values like volunteering.

-Community values like volunteering.
 Working with young people over the years has been a source of passion and joy for Donna.
 She especially loves learning about what alumni ambassadors have achieved in their lives after the program.

 Donna was awarded the Queen’s Diamond Jubilee in 2012 for her years of volunteer service with the WRYA.
 Donna is the mother of Kelsey and Bryn and has one year old grandaughter Aubrey.